 Outpatient detox may be an option for people with relatively mild barbiturate dependence.
 Users visit the center on certain days of the week to meet with a physician and receive a tapered dose.

 Detoxing, Addiction Treatment, Rehab, and Recovery

+It typically takes 7-14 days to detox from barbiturates.
+The symptoms can be very difficult to manage on your own.
 Detox helps the user safely stop using the drug.
-But it does not deal with the psychological addiction.
+But it does not deal with psychological addiction.
 People who are struggling with barbiturate addiction should consider continuing with treatment after the initial withdrawal phase.
 Treatment can help them cope with the underlying issues driving the addiction and teach relapse prevention strategies.

 In both inpatient and outpatient treatment for barbiturate addiction, rehab usually includes individual and group therapy.
 The major difference between these programs is that the user either lives at the inpatient center or visits an outpatient treatment center on certain days of the week.
 Inpatient programs may be able to offer relatively more intensive care that includes 24/7 supervision.
 These programs typically last 28-90 days but can be longer in some cases.

 Inpatient care may be a more suitable option for those with coexisting mental health conditions or unhealthy living situations.
 For example, if the person shares an apartment with other drug users, they may benefit from a temporary stay in a drug-free facility.